JiriKursky/Custom_components/README.md

       #
       timers: { "6:10":50, "10:10":30, "12:00":30, "13:10":2, "15:00":20, "17:00":20, "18:00":50, "20:00":30, "21:20":5 }
       # Definition turn_on intervals
-      # "6:10":50 start at 6:10 for 50 minutes - do not exceed 59 minutes! do not put commas etc
+      # "6:10":50 start at 6:10 for 50 minutes - do not exceed 59 minutes! do not put commas etc.
       # warning do not use "24:00"
       # ----------------
       # Second possibilty of define timer "6:10":"8:00"